-7 Page 42, " SPHERE: Digital Twin Definitions for Buildings" White Paper
+7 Page 42, " SPHERE: Digital Twin Definitions for Buildings" White Paper.
 8 Collaboration of Mark Thomas, CEO of Nextspace

-- A way to represent a data state and ontology to humans e.g. a visualization is optimal for human cognition and critical to real world action, and lastly - The tools and methods to work with the DT state model and apply AI, analytics and simulation creating future scenarios for understanding, and so optimize for the future.
+- A data ontology9 model to store a "state" of a digital world past, present and predicted. - A way to represent a data state and ontology to humans e.g. a visualization is optimal for human cognition and critical to real world action, and lastly - The tools and methods to work with the DT state model and apply AI, analytics and simulation creating future scenarios for understanding, and so optimize for the future.